 What are the causes of stridor in children?

-- In infants, stridor usually indicates a congenital disorder (problem that your child is born with) and includs, Laryngmalacia (the neck cartilages are more floppy), vocal cord paralysis (vocal cords not working) or subglotticstenosis.
-Other conditons could be laryngeal webs, subglottic hemangiomas, compression of trachea by vascular rings., etc. We would discuss with you in detail about these.
+- In infants, stridor usually indicates a congenital disorder (problem that your child is born with) and includes, Larynogmalacia (the neck cartilages are more floppy), vocal cord paralysis (vocal cords not working) or subglottic stenosis.
+Other conditions could be laryngeal webs, subglottic hemangiomas, compression of trachea by vascular rings., etc.

 - In toddlers or older children stridor is as a result of an viral infection.
 In rare cases, stridor can occur secondary to foreign body aspiration.